 Henry Jacobsen said, "People would rather be wrong than be different."
 This is certainly the case with LZ.
 They're not mind-blowingly fantastic, they're not the best Zelda games (though in this author's opinion they're far superior to Adventures of Link on the NES), and they do have obvious faults which I will highlight.
 But they are fun and do have merit, which makes their universal criticism all the more sad.
 By the end of this article I hope to show why they're good, that they're two of the better titles on the CD-i, and also explain how they came about, through interview answers with the games' creator, Dale DeSharone.
-You should also have quite a good idea of how they play, thanks to all the screenshots shown here, courtesy of Quebec Gamers.

 Let's destroy the myths behind these infamous Nintendo CD-i licenses for good.

 How they came about

 Dale DeSharone was originally a primary school teacher who became involved with early Atari home computers, creating software to help teach the children in his class.
 During this time he sent programs to the Atari Programming Exchange, winning both first and second prizes.
 Desiring a change of career he moved into full-time software development.

 Dale DeSharone: "I just sort of fell into it by accident."

 Once involved with games full-time, Mr. DeSharone created the much loved Commodore 64 classics: Adventure Creator, Alice in Wonderland and Below the Root (if you like 2D adventuring I highly recommend Below the Root - utterly brilliant), and also co-authored several books with Herb Cole.
 He then worked on other titles, before becoming involved with Philips.